PSYCHOLOGY

 Furthermore, studies show that injured athletes often experience lower self-esteem and feelings of worth.
 Additionally, their self-confidence and sense of self-efficacy tend to decrease during the recovery period.

-The Role of Coaches in Injury Prevention
+The Role of Coaches in Managing Psychological Factors in Sport

 • Build trust and rapport with athletes.